bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ## Same-origin CORS authentication

-The following set of APIs relies on [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers for authentication.
-You do not need to send any BigCommerce-specific tokens along with your requests to these endpoints.
+The following APIs rely on [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers for authentication.
+You do not need to send any BigCommerce-specific tokens with your requests to these endpoints.

 ### REST Storefront API

-The REST Storefront API allows you to make client-side requests for carts, checkouts, and orders using JavaScript or an alternative language that compiles to run in the browser.
+The REST Storefront API lets you make client-side requests for carts, checkouts, and orders using JavaScript or an alternative language that compiles to run in the browser.
 It is a convenience collection of operations that affect one customer at a time and run in the context of the customer's current session on a BigCommerce-hosted storefront.
 You can perform authenticated versions of the same operations using the GraphQL Storefront API or the REST Store Management APIs.

-The following examples illustrate how to make calls to the REST Storefront API.
+The following examples illustrate how to make calls to the REST Storefront API:

 ```js title="Example script: REST Storefront API call" lineNumbers